 Create an online portal that welcomes employees, shares information about the culture, and tells them what to expect when they show up for work.
 Learning more about the company and its people before they show up will calm new hires’ nerves and allow them to show up feeling more prepared.
-A well-designed portal will help you create a welcoming experience that will leave new hires with a great first impression of your company.
+A well-designed HR platform will help you create a welcoming experience that will leave new hires with a great first impression of your company.
 Here are a few tips:

 - Highlight your organizational culture using real stories, as the Society for Human Resource Management (SHRM) suggests.
 Create videos featuring the voices of satisfied employees to add a personal touch.

 - Add checklists of things new hires need to know or bring on their first day at work, with links to pages on the site that provide info about what they need to learn.

 - Incorporate task management software into your site to track employees’ progress through the initial stages of onboarding.
 Set up automated reminders for their next steps.

 Read SHRM’s guide to setting up this onboarding portal for more ideas, or check out GoCo’s Modern HR feature if you’re ready to implement an easy platform that will make yours and the new hire’s life easier.

 It’s vital to start forging an emotional connection from the beginning.
 Introduce new hires to other members of the team before they even start their job, if at all possible, urges O.C.
 Tanner.
 Making these introductions during a final interview will help them feel more like part of the team already.
 Going above and beyond to make them feel included will help you establish an emotional connection with them from the get-go.
 Here are a couple other ideas:

 - Before new hires even start, send them a “Welcome” message.

 - Before every interaction, think of two compliments to give the new hire.
 That way, you’ll put them at ease and will never be fumbling for words.